pacalso-jjc/2425-2nd-cc3-1e-rpg/wiki/Quest.md

 **This is the part where the player makes their character**

 You aren’t certain if what you see in the mirror is really you or not, but it’s who you are now.
-The doctor hypothesized that the injury may have made you amnesiac.
+The apothecary hypothesized that the injury may have made you amnesiac.
 But that doesn’t matter.
 What matters is that you survived, and he thanks the person that carried you to the hospital whoever they may be.
-In the meantime, the doctor releases you from the hospital.
+In the meantime, the apothecary releases you from the hospital.
 He asks you to try exploring.
 Maybe you can remember something from exploring the place.

 ### **Scene 3**